 The key to adding context to your customer interactions is unifying all your data points.
 If you use a tool that holds your data hostage, then you’re limiting your ability to get to know your customers and create a great customer experience.

-That’s why we think it makes sense to look for business tools that offer APIs for ease of integration (it’s also why we built our cloud address book on top of our own API).
+That’s why we think it makes sense to look for business tools that offer APIs for ease of integration (it’s also why we built our address book app on top of our own API).
 You want to be using apps that talk to each other regularly, so that you can make connections, eliminate the data silos, and see each customer as a person, rather than a metric.

 Obviously, I’m not against automation – on the contrary, marketing automation can be an effective and powerful tool, when used correctly.
 I’m simply opposed to treating every user as if they’re the same person.